krschroeder/base-elem-js/readme.md

 //return's list of the next sibling <li>'s

 ```
-The map method returns an array of the results of using the callback function to each element.
-Optionally, it can ensure that the results are unique.
-This is designed to primarily return elements, so by default it filters out 'falsy' values.
-If you need to filter an attribute or derive some value querying the elements, use the Array map method instead.

 ### parents
+The `parents` method retrieves all ancestor elements of the current elements that match a given CSS selector.
+The top-most element is stored first.

 ```typescript
 parents(selector: string, untilElem?: HTMLElement | BaseElem | string): BaseElem
 ```

-The `parents` method retrieves all ancestor elements of the current elements that match a given CSS selector.
-The top-most element is stored first.

 #### Examples
 ```typescript
 const $childElem = $be('.child-element');